Nuggets vs. Timberwolves Injury Report Today - April 21

 Nuggets Season Insights

-- The Nuggets score 115.8 points per game, equal to what the Timberwolves give up.
+- The 115.8 points per game the Nuggets score are the same as the Timberwolves give up.

-- On offense, the Nuggets have had a tough time putting the ball in the basket over their last 10 games, scoring 108.1 points per contest over that stretch as opposed to the 115.8 they've racked up over the course of this season.
+- The Nuggets have been putting up 108.1 points per game in their last 10 appearances, an average that's significantly lower than the 115.8 they've scored over the course of the 2022-23 season.

 Nuggets vs. Timberwolves Betting Info